-Land within the grounds of the existing social club is being considered for detached housing.
+Our assessment considers the suitability of new housing at the site.
 Northpoint’s desk study considered all potential geo-hazards associated with the ground.
-The assessment considered the sites history dating back to the mid 1800’s through to the present.
-Northpoint considered a range of data sources, such as Environment Agency mapping and data, to Coal Authority mining information.
+The assessment also considered the sites history dating back to the mid 1800’s through to the present.
+Northpoint considered a range of data sources.
+These included Environment Agency mapping and data, to Coal Authority mining information.
 The Desk Study, also considers the preliminary flooding risks to the site (from rivers, groundwater and surface water).

-A preliminary Conceptual Site Model and Risk Assessment was completed, and from this process, Northpoint designed and carried out targeted Phase 2 Intrusive site investigation works.
+We completed a preliminary Conceptual Site Model and Risk Assessment.
+As a result, Northpoint designed and carried out targeted Phase 2 Intrusive site investigation works.

 As a results of our initial assessment, we recommended intrusive fieldworks.
 We aimed to establish the presence of potentially unacceptable risks to both construction workers and residential end-users from contaminated soils.
 Consequently, we considered the contaminated soils as the shallow “made ground” fill across the site area.

 The intrusive site investigation included a soils survey.
 The survey included excavating a series of trial pits, particularly in areas of proposed soft landscaping.